At Highland Music Studio, our teachers:

 I entered college on the Johns Hopkins Piano Scholarship and earned my undergraduate degree from the University of Georgia studying Music Education and Piano Performance.
 I studied under concert pianists Edward Eikner, Gila Goldstein and Richard Zimdars.
 Since completion of my degree, I’ve been certified for ages K-12 in music as well as certification in MusikGarten.
 I taught music classes for 3 years in public schools, which included elementary music, middle and high school choirs.
-Nowadays I enjoy teaching piano lessons for Highland Music Studio.
+Nowadays I enjoy teaching for HMS.

 She is a first prize winner of the 2014 American Protégé International Concerto Competition, one of the seven finalists of the 2015 United States Virtuoso International Piano Competition, and winner of the Atlanta Music Club 2013 Graduate Piano Scholarship.
 In 2013, she gave a presentation on Musical Toys by Sofia Gubaidulina at the Georgia Music Teachers Association state conference.
 Clavier Companion magazine has just accepted the article extracted from her dissertation titled “Moving from Sonatina to Sonata: Bridging the Gap with Johann Wilhelm Hässler” for publication in late 2017.